-A few words about financial activity centers' QuickTabs
+Navigating with financial activity centers' QuickTabs

 Quicken arranges all of its features - whistles, bells, or whatever else you want to call them - into financial activity centers.
 For example, the Cash Flow Center, the Investing Center, and the Property & Debt Center are all financial activity centers.
 You get the picture.
 Each of these centers gets its own button.
 For example, refer to Figure 1-11 for a moment.
 See the button that's labeled Cash Flow Center?